deanmoses/zenphoto-json-rest-api/README.md

 Use your normal gallery URLs but add a query string parameter named "`json`" to get a JSON representation.

 Albums:
-* `http://mysite.com/myAlbum/?json` get JSON about myAlbum and the first page of its immediate child albums
+* `http://mysite.com/myAlbum/?json` get JSON about myAlbum and its immediate child albums
-* `http://mysite.com/myAlbum/page/2/?json` get JSON about myAlbum and the second page of its immediate child albums

 Images:
 * `http://mysite.com/myAlbum/myImage.jpg?json` get JSON about myImage.jpg